This post contains links that we may earn a small commission for at no cost to you read more

-If you love immersive video games, if you don’t care about instructors directing your workouts, if you want an indoor rower that has fun competitions, lets you watch or listen to YouTube, if you want to end boring workouts forever, then the Aviron is exactly what the doctor ordered.
+If you love immersive video games and prefer to work out without instructors, if you want an indoor rower that has fun competitions and lets you watch or listen to other options such as Netflix, and if you want to end boring workouts forever, then the Aviron is exactly what the doctor ordered.

 No question about that – it’s worth the money and more!
-Between the interactive games, the 7 different ways to work out, and the plain old fitness fun you get from the Aviron impact series rower, it’s really easy to see why this workout experience is like nothing else.
+Between the interactive games, the 8 different ways to work out, and the plain old fitness fun you get from the Aviron interactive rower, it’s really easy to see why this workout experience is like nothing else.